vvpreo/vvpreo.github.io/README.md

 Seasoned IT specialist with over a decade of experience in developing and managing innovative products.
 Passionate about leveraging AI to create impactful solutions that drive business value and client's satisfaction.
-Expert in Architecture, DevOps practices, and cloud infrastructures, with a strong background in programming and data analysis.
+Expert in conversational AI driven systems, Architecture, DevOps practices, and cloud infrastructures, with a strong background in programming and data analysis.
 Proven leader with the ability to join or manage cross-functional agile teams to deliver solutions that exceed expectations.
 Eager to collaborate with forward-thinking companies to invent the future of technology and the way we live.